aust1inn/Ghana-naming/README.md

 -Create a Pull Request

 ## Requirements
-You only need a mobile phone,desktop or a laptop with an internet connection in addition to some knowledge of our beautiful world to crack the fun quiz.
+You only need a mobile phone,desktop or a laptop with an internet connection

 ## License
 Copyright (c) [2022] [Austin Omondi]